Star Chamber: Recent history

 In the late 20th century, the expression was revived in reference to ways of resolving internal high-level questions within the government, usually relating to budget appropriations.
 The press and some civil servants under the premiership of Margaret Thatcher (1979–1990) revived the term for private ministerial meetings at which disputes between the Treasury and high-spending departments were resolved.
+Neil Kinnock made reference to this style of Thatcher's government during his first outing at Prime Minister's Questions in 1983.

 In 2010, the press employed the term for a committee established by the Cameron ministry to plan spending cuts to reduce public debt.